 How much will the average e-commerce return rate cost your business?

 If you have data on your past e-commerce returns, calculate the average e-commerce return rate for your own business.
 If it’s below 30%, give yourself a pat on the back; you’re doing better than most.
-If it’s higher, it might be time to implement strategies to reduce your return rate (unless you sell clothing; then a higher e-commerce return rate is simply part of your cost of doing business).
+If it’s higher, it might be time to implement strategies to reduce your return rate (unless you sell sized items like apparel; then a higher e-commerce return rate is simply part of your cost of doing business).

-If you’re not tracking your e-commerce return rate, it’s time to add that metric to the KPIs you monitor in your business.
+If you’re not tracking your e-commerce return rate, it’s time to add that metric to the key performance indicators (KPIs) you monitor in your business.
 A clear understanding of how e-commerce returns affect your profit margin can help you keep your business profitable.

 The hidden cost of free returns